-Most Dynamic Coalitions allow collaboration of anyone interested in contributing to their discussions.
+Most Dynamic Coalitions welcome collaboration with anyone interested in contributing to their discussions.

-To formulate a dynamic coalition it is suggested that the initiators first hold a meeting and express the needs for creating such coalition.
-They are required to make a written statement which should outline:
+*To establish a Dynamic Coalition, interested individuals are advised to first hold a meeting and express the need for creating their coalition.
+They are required to produce a written statement which should outline:

 - A mailing list

-- Representatives from at least three stakeholder groups
+- A list of representatives from at least three stakeholder groups

-It is also recommended to illustrate the support of stakeholder groups in creating the dynamic coalition.
+It is also recommended that the support of different stakeholder groups in creating the coalition is illustrated.
 Whilst not compulsory, setting up a webpage or a blog is highly recommended.